 Food in Turkey

 To travel around Turkey you need to purchase a visa which costs as little as 15 euros.
 Turkey’s main airport is Istanbul’s Ataturk International Airport.
 Sabiha Gökçen Airport is located 50km of Istanbul and handles a lot of low-cost flights from airlines such as GermanWings, Easy Jet and Turkish Airlines.
 Turkey is also relatively accessible from Eastern Europe by road.
 A daily bus leaves Bucharest at 4pm for Istanbul at the cost of 125 lei.
 There are also buses running from Sofia in Bulgaria and Thessaloniki in Greece.
 Getting around Turkey is generally a pleasant experience and there is a great long distance bus network with a fleet of air-conditioned, modern buses that connect all the major cities and towns in Turkey.
 Trains are cheaper than buses but you will find them slower.
-Car hire is possible but you’ll find petrol to be very expensive – it’s probably best you get around Turkey via public transport!
+Choose an airport that is closest to your accommodation, car hire is possible but you’ll find petrol to be very expensive – it’s probably best you get around Turkey via public transport!